Heidelberg Football Club

-Heidelberg Football Club is an Australian rules football club in Heidelberg, Victoria, currently competing in the Northern Football League.
+The Heidelberg Football Club is an Australian rules football club in Heidelberg, Victoria, currently competing in the Northern Football League.

+The club also has a junior side, known as the Heidelberg Junior Football Club, which competes in the Yarra Junior Football League.

 History

 Established in 1876, Heidelberg Football Club is one of the oldest Australian rules football clubs in the country.
 The club initially competed in the Melbourne Football League against other suburban clubs such as Northcote, Waverley, South Melbourne and Sandridge.
 Heidelberg's original guernsey was blue and white until adopting the current strip of yellow and black during the 1880s.

 Heidelberg has competed in many different football leagues during its history.
 Commencing in the Melbourne Football League, the club was a founding member of Bourke-Evelyn Football League in 1890.
 In 1903, Heidelberg transferred to the Northern Suburban Football League.
 The club was a founding member of Heidelberg District Football League in 1909 before transferring to the fledgling Diamond Valley Football League in 1923.